aubble/goTunneLS/README.md

 High level overview of how the goTunneLS works with some neat diagrams.

 ####[Configuration](#configuration-1)
-Learn how to configure the program.
+Learn how to configure the program options as well as how to get it to run as a daemon on linux/mac.
 Please also read the included config.json and the Example section.
 They provide a hands on example to understand the configuration and usage of the program.

 ####[Configuring Certificates and Keys](#configuring-certificates-and-keys-1)
 If you want to understand how certificates work and how to generate your own certificates to use.